 Photo: Jennie Jariel

-We train really hard.
-We do hard workouts every other day with cross training and active rest activities on rest days.
+We train REALLY hard.
+We do workouts every other day with cross training and active rest activities on rest days.
 We don't live by a very good gym so we drive three hours at least once a week so we can climb on better walls and routes.
 We also do a lot of our workouts at home.
 We have a small home wall, a campus board, and a HIIT strip wall.
 When we can, we use outdoor climbing as part of our training.

 Coulter training on a hangboard in our living room